 Call for Scientific Posters

-The Alachua County Medical Society invites all Residents, and Fellows to submit a scientific poster at the 5th Annual ACMS Poster Symposium.
-The symposium is divided into two categories (Basic Research and Clinical Case Reports) and provides young physicians with an opportunity to network and share their significant research and clinical work with colleagues, professors and peers.
+The Alachua County Medical Society invites all Residents, Fellows, and Medical Students to submit a Scientific Poster at the 6th Annual ACMS Poster Symposium.
+The symposium is divided into two categories (Basic Research and Clinical Case Reports) and provides young physicians with an opportunity to network and share their significant research and clinical work with Colleagues, Professors and peers.

-Platform Presentation: 50 Projects with the highest scores in advanced judging will be invited to present their posters at the 2022 ACMS Poster Symposium event on Thursday evening, December 1st from 6:00pm to 8:00pm (Set up is from 4:30 – 5:30pm).
-At the competition, onsite judges will review and score the posters, selecting the three highest scoring posters to be awarded $500 Scholarships.
+Platform Presentation: 50 Projects with the highest scores in advanced judging will be invited to present their posters at the 2024 ACMS Poster Symposium event on Wednesday evening, January 24th from 6:00pm to 8:00pm (Set up is from 4:30 – 5:30pm).

 Rules for Submission of Posters:

-- Presenting author(s) must be a resident, or fellow in Alachua County.
+- Presenting author(s) must be a Resident, Fellow or Medical Student in Alachua County.

 - Submissions must be emailed to email@example.com or submitted online at acms.net (under Events).